Robinpig/Note/docs/CS/CN/QUIC.md

 - Load Balance Mode

 Except for PCM, other connection migrations can be triggered by RTT, packet loss rate, timeout, ECN or application signals.

+### Path Verification

+Path validation is used by both peers during connection migration to verify reachability after a change of address.
+In path validation, endpoints test reachability between a specific local address and a specific peer address, where an address is the 2-tuple of IP address and port.

+Path validation tests that packets sent on a path to a peer are received by that peer.
+Path validation is used to ensure that packets received from a migrating peer do not carry a spoofed source address.

+The endpoint sends a PATH_CHALLENGE frame containing a random number to initialize path verification.
+Each endpoint validates its peer's address during connection establishment.
+Therefore, a migrating endpoint can send to its peer knowing that the peer is willing to receive at the peer's current address.

+Path verification MUST be performed for most connection migrations, unless the endpoints have verified the path, the reason is to verify the reachability and security of the path.
+But in some special cases, the connection migration initiator should be allowed to send data packets directly without path confirmation from the peer.
+The condition is to ensure that the packet received by connection migration responder does not carry a spoofed source address.

+Endpoints can use PATH_CHALLENGE frames (type=0x1a) to check reachability to the peer and for path validation during connection migration.

 ### Probing a New Path